EtherealEngine/etherealengine-docs/docs/2_devops_deployment/2_AWS_setup.md

 * instanceserver-dev.etherealengine.org

 You also need to make an 'A' record pointing 'resources.etherealengine.org' to the CloudFront distribution you made earlier.
+Instead of 'Alias to Network Load Balancer', select 'Alias to Cloudfront distribution', then click the text box that appears that says 'Choose distribution'.
+A selector should appear with the subdomain you're routing as well as the Cloudfront distribution's domain name, which you should click on.
+Then click Define simple record.

 ## Create GitHub fork of Ethereal Engine repository.
 The Ethereal Engine codebase is most easily deployed by forking it and configuring some Secrets so that the included GitHub